 Anonymously, she or her spokesperson replied by email that I was spreading false information over the internet about them.
 When I asked her to specify exactly what I said that was such a big sin, then she fell silent, in precisely the same manner in which Glenda Crooked, JRC Director, said I was misleading the public about her institution, but who also refused to tell me exactly what I had said.
 I called them both the pot calling the kettle black.
 Then I never heard another peep about it.

 Dick Malott, Maria’s ex-husband, is on the JRC Board of Directors.
 He’s a past president and founder of ABAI.
-It looks like ABA students in colleges and universities all over the world read his co-authored textbook, now called Principles of Behavior, as they become Board Certified Behavior Analysts (BCBAs).
+It looks like ABA students in colleges and universities all over the world read his co-authored textbook, now called Principles of Behavior, as they become BCBAs.
 Here is the guru Dick Malott justifying JRC shock to his immense ABA following.

 Jennifer, if you have time, I would love to read your response to Professor Dick’s defense of JRC.